metis-macys-66898/LaunchDarklyDemo/README.md

 ```

+The end goal of this step is to test out the feature flags that you have implemented.
+If you need a step-by-step demo, please go straight to the demo section to visualize the sequence of steps in the video provided.

 Some important building blocks that I'd like to shed a light on:

 To initialize the LD client with SDK key, you can do the following: